sanskrit/raw_etexts_english/blogs/manasataramgini/2006-02-23_shri-shyamol-ram-the-vamacharin.md

 +++
-title = "shri shyAmol rAm thexa0vAmAchArin"
+title = "shri shyAmol rAm the vAmAchArin"

 +++
 R, narrated to me a remarkable tale that with her due acquiscience I